SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: Introduction

 A substantial technical barrier that we had to overcome when designing our reduction is the fact that there was no clear understanding of what the hard instances of \SSUM should look like.
 Significant effort has been put into finding and characterizing the instances of \SSUM and Knapsack that are hard to solve.
 This is challenging both from an experimental viewpoint (see the study of Pisinger \cite{Pis05}) and from the worst-case analysis perspective (see the discussion of Austrin et al. \cite{AKKN16}).
 Recent breakthroughs refute the common belief that random instances are maximally hard \cite{HGJ10,BCJ11}, and show that better upper bounds are possible for various classes of inputs.
 Our reduction is able to generate hard instances by crucially relying on a deep result on the combinatorics of numbers: the existence of dense average-free sets.
 A surprising construction of these sets from 1946 due to Behrend \cite{Behrend1946} (see also \cite{Elkin10,OB11}) has already lead to breakthroughs in various areas of theoretical computer science \cite{CFL83,CW90,AKFS99,HW03,DV10,AB16}.
-These are among the most non-random-like structures in combinatorics, and therefore allow our instances to bypass the easyness of random inputs.
+These are very non-random-like structures in combinatorics (in particular they are regularly used as counterexamples in mathematics and thus they seem to be extremal and far from random), which allows our instances to bypass the easyness of random inputs.
 This leads us to a candidate distribution of hard instances for \SSUM, which could be of independent interest: Start from hard instances of SAT (\emph{e.g.}, random formulas around the threshold) and map them with our reduction (the obtained distribution over numbers will be highly structured).